Course Reserves | Library Help and FAQ

 Traditional reserve items are "hard copy" or "paper" reserves.
 These materials are located on the shelves behind the Circulation Desk.
 Items on reserve are checked out for a short-term loan: either for 2, 3, or 24 hour periods.
 The loan period is determined by the professor.
 Most professors will notify you if an assignment is available "on reserve" at the library.
 However, you may also search the Library Catalog by course number or instructor to find items currently on reserve.
 As classes change each semester, so does the reserve collection.

 There are a few items that are frequently on reserve, though.
-They have a variety of check-out times, so please pay attention to when the item is due, as the fines on all reserve items are higher.
+They have a variety of check-out times, so please pay attention to when the item is due.

 Many, although not all, reserve items can be accessed electronically via the Library Catalog.
 Access to electronic reserve is restricted to Carroll University students, faculty and staff and is verified by name and ID number.